Grunet/cloud-native-honeypot/packages/honeypot/README.md

 If they all have it, then create a PR to

 1. Update each one
-2. Update the changelog and cut a release
+2. Update the changelog, the version, and cut a release

 #### Python